How did he know?

 When I was born my parents gave me C.’s name, I love my name and never questioned why I was her namesake; although truth be told around the age of six, I wished my name was Tina.
 This infatuation with the other name was short-lived.
 Perhaps my parents thought that by giving me her name this would repair the wounds that were so deeply cut.
 The Family Matriarch told me she suggested the name to my parents.

-Through their many courting letters during World War II, my parents do mention some of the strife caused in my father’s young life, but suprisingly he wrote about being there to offer a helping hand to his father and step-mother if they needed it.
+Through their many courting letters during World War II, my parents do mention some of the strife caused in my father’s young life, but surprisingly he wrote about being there to offer a helping hand to his father and step-mother if they needed it.

 I have no memory of my grandfather as he died six months after my birth, but I hold in my possession artifacts of his connection to me, photographs, a card signed by him congratulating my parents on my birth and a copy of his will.
 In case you’re wondering, a huge inheritance was not claimed.

 My father’s step-mother, C., lived for about ten years after the death of my grandfather.
 About once a month on a Sunday, my father would ask me if I wanted to go for a drive.
-I was a child, so of course I joined him.
+I was a child, so of course, I joined him.
 Our destination was a Catholic nursing home about an hour drive from Boston, just over the Massachusetts border in Rhode Island.
 I did not know the family history at the time…I thought she was my grandmother.
 He dutifully visited this woman even though she had never invited him to live in her home.

 Since my father seemed to have no role model to be the fabulous father he was; I have often questioned, “How did he know how to be a father?”

 My father made choices.
 He chose to marry my mother and accept the blessings of children.
-He loved all the babies; although I came to understand from my mother later in my life that with each pregnancy (there were eight of full term) he was debilitated with anxiety for fear that something grave would happen to my mother when she gave birth.
-Birth, was in God’s hands and he agonized that history would repeat the difficulties of his youth on his fortune.
+He loved all the babies; although I came to understand from my mother later in my life that with each pregnancy (there were eight of full-term) he was debilitated with anxiety for fear that something grave would happen to my mother when she gave birth.
+Birth was in God’s hands and he agonized that history would repeat the difficulties of his youth on his fortune.
 Looking at photos of our childhoods you could not guess that this man was nothing, but thrilled with his brood.

 He loved the babies…

 His heart must have been of gigantic proportions as it endured many a happy and sad occasion over the years.
 Heart disease would try to chip away at his fortune for the last 25 years of his life, but somehow he always had more of his heart to give.
-Even at age 82 when his leg was amputated he learned to walk again in order to witness milestones for his children, grandchildren and the birth of his first great-grandchild and namesake.
+Even at age 82 when his leg was amputated, he learned to walk again in order to witness milestones for his children, grandchildren and the birth of his first great-grandchild and namesake.

 I am rich for having him.
 He and my mother were married for 59 years before his death.
-Through some financial wizardry on a milkman’s salary and endless summer evenings painting classrooms at our parish school we were afforded a Catholic education.
-There were school supplies and tired nights spent at the kitchen table monitoring our progress with homework, though he had only an eighth grade education.
-He was our king of math, spelling, grammar and penmanship.
+Through some financial wizardry on a milkman’s salary and endless summer evenings painting classrooms at our parish school, we were afforded a Catholic education.
+There were school supplies and tired nights spent at the kitchen table monitoring our progress with homework, though he had only an eighth-grade education.
+He was our king of math, spelling, grammar, and penmanship.

 Many Sundays, after church and dinner, he often chauffeured us on the long drive out to Grafton where his sister, Claudette lived with her husband, Uncle William* and their seven children.
 We played endless games of hide and seek with our cousins until dark.